 Although many people want to bring back symbols and things from the Old Testament worship, we see that that is not God's plan.
 The ark that this verse speaks of was the place where God met with the high priest but our High Priest (Jesus) is with God now and forever.
 During the millennial reign that is being described, we will be with Jesus here on earth for one thousand years.
 Therefore, there is no need for another ark of the covenant.

-At that time they will call Jerusalem The Throne of the Lord, and all nations will gather in Jerusalem to honor the name of the Lord.
-No longer will they follow the stubbornness of their evil hearts.
+When that time comes, they will call Yerushalayim the throne of ADONAI.
+All the nations will be gathered there to the name of ADONAI, to Yerushalayim.
+No longer will they live according to their stubbornly evil hearts.

 During this millennial reign and for ever after, Jerusalem will once again be known as God's city.
 Everyone will go there to honor Him and they will follow His ways instead of their own ways.
 Today, there is so much controversy over who owns the city of Jerusalem (Palestinians or Jews) but the answer always has been and always will be that it is God's city.

-In those days the house of Judah will join the house of Israel, and together they will come from a northern land to the land I gave your forefathers as an inheritance.
+In those days, the house of Y'hudah will live together with the house of Isra'el; they will come together from the lands in the north to the land I gave your ancestors as their heritage.

 During this reign, all of God's people will be united in His land.
 This will include all of the tribes of Israel as well as the Gentiles.
 This is only possible because of the grace of God displayed through Jesus Christ.